maeiwalk12/AI-102-exam-tips-resources-practice-tests/README.md

 - **Understand Azure AI services end-to-end** — Especially Azure Cognitive Services, Azure Machine Learning (AML), and Azure Bot Services.
 Expect scenario-based questions asking when to use what.
 - **Hands-on practice is crucial** — Use Azure Portal and try deploying models, creating bots, and configuring services like Form Recognizer, LUIS, and QnA Maker.
-- **Master Measureup mock exams** — They're scenario-focused and cover real-world use cases.
+- **Master Skillcertpro mock exams** — They're scenario-focused and cover real-world use cases.
 Take note of incorrect answers and why you got them wrong.
 - **Know how to interpret JSON responses** from Cognitive Services APIs.
 You might see raw output or be asked to tweak API parameters.
 - **Revise Microsoft Learn modules and architecture docs** — Most of the exam questions are aligned with real Azure design recommendations.
 - **Practice using SDKs and REST APIs** — C#, Python, and REST/HTTP-based interactions come up, especially for Computer Vision and Text Analytics.